-A couple of weeks ago I found myself engaged in a heated debate with a colleague of mine, who works in the tech industry, regarding workplace equality.
-We deliberated how imperative it is, in this day and age, that women be adequately represented in senior leadership positions, on boards of directors and in advisory roles, particularly within the HR and recruitment technology industry, where I work and consult.
+I recently found myself in a contentious discussion on workplace equality with a colleague of mine who works in the tech sector.
+We talked about how crucial it is in this day and age for women to have enough representation in senior leadership roles, on boards of directors, and in advisory roles, especially in the HR and recruitment technology sector, where I work and consult.

 What is Affirmative Action?

 The discussion surrounded the idea of diversity within these roles.
 I am of the belief the companies should have diversity throughout all ranks of an organization.
 Our organizations should be representative of the customers we are seeking and the communities of individuals we employ and support.
 As the conversation progressed, I found that my colleague kept mentioning Affirmative Action throughout our debate.
 Not only was it misused I was concerned about the negative connotation when it came to the specific term.
 Apparently, affirmative action in his mind was a bad and time consuming thing.